pypeit/PypeIt/doc/setups.rst

 pypit_setup
 ===========

-PYPIT includes a script that one may execute (*recommended*) to initiate the data reduction process.
+PYPIT includes a script that one may execute (*highly recommended*) to initiate the data reduction process.
 This script helps organize the primary data reduction process that follows.
-It also generates a default Settings File.
+It also generates a .setups file describing the various setups found amongst the files parsed.

 **Important**: To identify a setup, the code must recognize at least one science frame in a given configuration and an associated arc.